-We are developing ARV-766 to target and degrade wild-type and mutated AR including at least one additional, clinically relevant AR point mutation, the L702H point mutation, which ARV-110 does not degrade.
+We are developing ARV-766 to target and degrade wild-type and mutated AR including at least one additional, clinically relevant AR point mutation, the L702H point mutation, which bavdegalutamide did not degrade in preclinical studies.
 The L702H point mutation in the ligand-binding domain of AR results in activation of the AR by glucocorticoids and can cause resistance to a standard of care regimen.
 Recent studies have reported that between approximately 2-9% of patients with mCRPC had an L702H point mutation.
-We expect to file an IND application for ARV-766 and initiate a Phase 1 dose escalation clinical trial in the first half of 2021, and if ARV-766 progresses as planned, we expect to provide data from the Phase 1 clinical trial and transition to Phase 2 in 2022.
+We initiated a Phase 1 dose escalation clinical trial in 2021.
+In the second half of 2022, we plan to present Phase 1 dose escalation data and initiate a Phase 2 expansion trial for the treatment of men with mCRPC.